MaisamV/auth/docs/features.md

   * Generate JWTs (JSON Web Tokens) as Access Tokens.
   * Generate opaque, random strings for Refresh Tokens, which are stored in the database.
 * **Token Validation:**
-  * Provide a public key endpoint (/.well-known/jwks.json) for other microservices to fetch keys and validate JWT signatures locally.
+  * Provide a public key endpoint (/.well-known/jwks.json) for other microservices to fetch ECDSA public keys and validate JWT signatures locally using ES256 algorithm.
   * This allows other services to verify tokens without calling the auth service, improving performance and resilience.
 * **Token Refresh:**
   * Endpoint to exchange a valid (non-expired, non-revoked) Refresh Token for a new Access Token.